rhiannonmcn/Harry-Potter-Quiz/README.md

 * Once a question is on the screen, unanswered, the next button functionality is disabled so as to prevent the user from skipping questions and the timer starts.
 * Once the timer reaches 5 seconds it will turn a gold colour and if the audio is playing countdown the 5 secounds with an audible sound effect.
 * If the user answers a question correctly, a 'correct' sound will be played and the correct answer will highlight in green.
 The timer will pause and the user will receive points determined by the quiz difficulty chosen.
 * If the user answers a question incorrectly, an 'incorrect' sound will play.
 The user's answer will highlight in red and the correct answer will highlight in green.
-The user will not score any points and depending on the difficulty chosen, may be reducted points.
+The user will not score any points and depending on the difficulty chosen, may be deducted points.
 * If the user fails to answer the question within the allotted time, the 'incorrect sound will play', the right answer will highlight in green and the incorrect answers will highlight in red.
 The user also may be deducted points depending on the quiz difficulty chosen.
 * Once a user answers the question or the timer runs out, the answer button functionality is disabled so as to prevent re-answering and the next button functionality is enabled again.